 Discussion

 Experiment 3 tested whether a Sans Forgetica font type would affect JOLs and recall rates relative to a standard Arial font.
-Based on the beliefs account, we expected that JOLs would be inflated for Sans Forgetica pairs, as participants would hold the belief that Sans Forgetica was beneficial to memory.
+Based on a beliefs account, we expected that JOLs would be inflated for Sans Forgetica pairs, as participants would hold the belief that Sans Forgetica was beneficial to memory.
 Alternatively, the fluency account predicted that JOLs would be decreased for pairs presented using the more perceptually disfluent Sans Forgetica relative to when pairs were presented using Arial.
 Overall, the beliefs account was not supported, as Sans Forgetica did not produce the predicted increase in JOLs relative to either the standard Arial pairs or the control group.
 The fluency account, however, was upheld, as JOLs were lower for pairs presented using the less fluent Sans Forgetica font.
 Additionally, Sans Forgetica produced a cost to recall when compared to Arial pairs that had been presented within the same study list, suggesting that Sans Forgetica is costly to memory.
 Furthermore, Arial pairs in the mixed list received higher JOLs and were recalled at a greater rate relative to the control group, which presented pairs using the same font and size.
 These findings suggest that participants favor more fluent fonts when placed in the same context as disfluent fonts, and our inclusion of a control group allowed us to test this context effect.

 General Discussion